-Although some of the above fruits may seem high in fruit sugar I have decided to add them to this list as there are some dried fruits that have been proven to aid weight loss, so if losing weight is your aim then feel free to add them.
+Although some of the above fruits may seem high in fruit sugar, we have decided to add them to this list as there are some dried fruits that have been proven to aid weight loss.
+So, if losing weight is your aim then feel free to add them.

 3. GRANOLA AND YOGURT

 You can use your above trail mix with a spoonful or two of coconut cream/coconut or soy yogurt, plus a handful of toasted buckwheat flakes or grouts and fresh berries, which will turn it into a more substantial snack or breakfast.

 Just be sure to check labels to make sure your yogurt contains no added refined sugars if you want to keep this snack as low carb as possible.

 PROTEIN: If served with soy yogurt this granola should come in at around 15 grams of protein per 100 gram portion.